arunsinghsnd/adopt-me/README.md

 This is a Web App which is designed with Reactjs which covers alot of basic core concept of Reactjs

+Learn to build real-world applications using modern React!
+Much more than an intro, you’ll start from the ground up, getting to using the latest features in React, including hooks, effects, context, and portals.
+Throughout this web app, you’ll piece together tools from the entire React ecosystem (like Parcel, ESLint, Prettier, and React Router) to build a complete application to browse adoptable pets!

 1. JSX
 2. Hooks
 3. useEffect